 "Sanctify them in the truth; Your word is truth.John 17:17(NASB)

-Positional sanctification happened in the past and progressive sanctification continues in the present, but our full, final, and perfected sanctification will only be completed in the future, when we go to be with the Lord.
-It is not until we all reach unity in the faith, in the knowledge of the Son of God, (either through our physical death or the rapture of the Church) that we will finally attain to the whole measure of the fullness of Christ, and our sanctification will, at last, be complete.
+Positional sanctification happened in the past (the moment we were saved) and progressive sanctification continues in the present, but our full, final, and perfected sanctification will only be completed in the future, when we go to be with the Lord.
+It is not until we all reach unity in the faith, in the knowledge of the Son of God, (either through our physical death or the Rapture of the Church) that we will finally attain to the whole measure of the fullness of Christ, and our sanctification will, at last, be complete.

 Every one of us that trusts in the Lord for salvation is already sanctified.
 We are positionally sanctified, for we are a chosen people, a royal priesthood, a holy nation, a people set apart unto God.
-But every believer is also going through a process of sanctification – practical sanctification, for it is also a maturing in the faith, as day by day we are being progressively conformed into the lovely image of the Lord Jesus Christ Himself.
+But every believer is also going through a process of practical sanctification, for it is also a maturing in the faith as, day by day, we are being progressively conformed into the lovely image of the Lord Jesus Christ Himself.

-All that is of Christ and all that is recorded of Him in the Word is truth... and we are sanctified in the truth.
-Should we not praise the One Who has sanctified us, is continuing to sanctify us, and will one day bring our sanctification to its full and final completion – for He is Jehovah Meccadeshem – the LORD Who Sanctifies us.
+All that is of Christ and all that is recorded of Him - is contained in the Word is truth... and we are sanctified in the truth.
+Should we not praise the One Who has sanctified us, is continuing to sanctify us, and will one day bring our sanctification to its full and final completion?
+For He is Jehovah Meccadeshem – the LORD Who sanctifies us.

-Thank You Father that I am chosen, set apart, and sanctified unto you because I am part of the body of Christ.
+Thank You, Father, that I am chosen, set apart, and sanctified unto you because I am part of the Body of Christ.
 Thank You that I am being progressively sanctified as I live my life in submission to the Spirit and for Your glory.
-I pray that each day I may become more and more like my Lord and Saviour Jesus Christ, until that glorious day when I shall behold Him as He is and be fully and finally set apart unto You – for Your praise and glory.
-This I pray in Jesus' name I pray, AMEN.
+I pray that each day I may become more and more like my Lord and Saviour, Jesus Christ, until that glorious day when I shall behold Him as He is and be fully and finally set apart unto You – for Your praise and glory.
+This I pray in Jesus' name, AMEN.